school-of-data/GIS-curriculum/philippines/module9/module9.md

 Figure 9.31 - Using Value Tool to check results of Raster Calculator

-You can see that even if hrsl_clipped has values in this specific mouse location, the raster obtained with Raster Calculator hrsl_dsm_clipped has value 0.
+You can see that even if Reprojected_HRSL_Pampanga_Population has values in this specific mouse location, the raster obtained with Raster Calculator HRSL_DSM has value 0.

 Next, we present the spatial distribution of the population that lives below 200m in Pampanga province.
 To choose an appropriate classification, we calculate the histogram.
 We can notice that most values are between 0.1 and 200 people per 30m.
 The classification we’ve chosen is visible in figure 9.32.